nippur72/tetris-sol20-vti-gp/README.md

 This is my Tetris port for the following 8-bit computers:

-- SOL-20 Terminal Computer by Processor Technologies
+- SOL-20 Terminal Computer by Processor Technology corp.
 - (*) Altair 8800 or IMSAI 8080 with PolyMorphic Systems video terminal interface (VTI) board
 - (*) Model T10 by General Processor (an Italian Z80 CP/M system)
 - (*) TRS80